bogwonch/Thesis-Essay/Thesis.md

 If I restrict the search to XS1 PIPs which use the `BRBU` and `BRFU` instructions I can find some for the XS1  architecture (Table 6.1).
 This is not a complete search (and hence why it is not presented as part of the main results) but it definitely indicates that the XS1 architecture is vulnerable to this technique and is comparable to X86 in terms of susceptibility.

-  Size of XS1 section  ARM BE               ARM LE            MIPS BE             MIPS LE            X86
+  XS1 Size             ARM BE               ARM LE            MIPS BE             MIPS LE            X86
   -------------------  -------------------  ----------------  ------------------  -----------------  -------------------
   4 B                  $3.2\times10^4$      $0$               $1.4\times10^5$     0                  $3.3\times10^4$